techmaurice/fidoo/DOCUMENTATION.md

 `EACCES: permission denied`, `ENOENT`, `E...`, etc ...
 This happens if there is no permission to open a file, the file is not found, or some other unspecified file error.
-Please note that these kind of file errors are emitted by node.js, not Fidoo itself, as Fidoo is not able to read files.
+Please note that these kind of file errors are emitted by node.js, not Fidoo itself, as Fidoo does not read files.

 Possible warnings:
 `empty binaryString`